algosup/2023-2024-project-3-virtual-processor-team-3/documents/Testing/test_plan.md

 ### 1.1.2 Out-Of-Scope

-These feature are not to be tested as they are not included in the requirement specifications
+These features are not to be tested as they are not included in the requirement specifications

-- Multy-Threading
+- Multi-Threading
 - Interrupts
 - Atomic Instructions